Skip to main content

 Valsalva maneuver

-The Valsalva maneuver is a technique that involves holding your breath, closing your mouth and nose, and bearing down as if you were trying to have a bowel movement.
+The Valsalva maneuver is a technique that involves holding your breath, closing your mouth and nose, and gently blowing out through your nose, without letting air escape.
 This maneuver helps to equalize the pressure in your ears and can effectively relieve ear congestion caused by changes in air pressure, such as during air travel or diving.

 Whether it’s staying hydrated, using essential oils, or performing the Valsalva maneuver, at-home options can provide relief without medication.
 While these remedies may be helpful, they may not be a substitute for medical treatment if congestion is due to a more serious underlying problem.
 If symptoms persist or worsen, it’s best to consult a healthcare professional for a proper diagnosis and personalized treatment plan.

-Deciding when to see a doctor for ear congestion can be challenging.
+Deciding when to see a healthcare provider for ear congestion can be challenging.
 While minor ear congestion can often be treated with home remedies or OTC decongestants, there are certain circumstances where it is important to seek medical advice from a healthcare provider.

-You should seek help from a healthcare provider if you or your child experience severe pain in the inner ear or symptoms that don’t seem to go away after one to two weeks.
+You should seek help from a healthcare provider if you or your child experiences fever, severe pain in the inner ear, symptoms that don’t seem to go away after one to two weeks, or any other concerning symptoms.
 Additionally, if you have tried different types of decongestants and home remedies and the symptoms persist, it is a good idea to consult a healthcare professional.

 It’s also important to consult a healthcare provider or pharmacist for more information before using any treatments or products for the first time.
 You should tell your healthcare provider or pharmacist about any health conditions and other medications you may be taking.